Dare to Dream America

 Pasadena LGBT+ALLY Youth Summit

-Youth MOVE Pasadena will be hosting their very first LGBT+ALLY high school summit.
+Youth MOVE Pasadena hosted their very first LGBT+ALLY high school summit.
 They will invite up to 200 Pasadena High school students to a fun and interactive workshop about bringing light and education to those struggling coming out, experiencing bullying, and creating safe zones in their schools and communities.

 NAMI Prince George’s County and Hillside Work-Scholarship Connection